NVIDIA/NeMo/docs/source/multimodal/text2img/insp2p.rst

 The dataset for NeMo's InstructPix2Pix model stands out among NeMo multimodal models, as it doesn't mandate data storage in the webdataset format.
 Users are advised to verify the dataset's content, assess the relevant licenses, and ensure its appropriateness for their use.
 Before downloading, it's essential to review any links associated with the dataset.

-For instructions on downloading and preparing the custom dataset for training InstructPix2Pix, refer to the official InstructPix2Pix repository. `Instruct-Pix2Pix Repository <https://github.com/timothybrooks/instruct-pix2pix#generated-dataset>`_
+For instructions on downloading and preparing the custom dataset for training InstructPix2Pix, refer to the official `Instruct-Pix2Pix Repository <https://github.com/timothybrooks/instruct-pix2pix#generated-dataset>`_

 Model Configuration
 -------------------